tc39/proposal-async-context/README.md

 The goal of the proposal is to provide a mechanism to ergonomically track async contexts in JavaScript.
-Put another way, it allows propagating a value through a callstack regardless of any async execution, without needing to explicitly pass the value from task to task.
+Put another way, it allows propagating a value through an asynchronous flow of control (that is, through a logically related series of operations, even through callbacks and promises), without needing to explicitly pass the value from task to task.

 Use cases for this include:

-- Annotating logs with information related to an asynchronous callstack.
+- Annotating logs with information related to an asynchronous control flow.

-- Collecting performance information across logical asynchronous threads of control.
+- Collecting performance information across asynchronous control flows.
 This includes timing measurements, as well as OpenTelemetry.
 For example, OpenTelemetry's [`ZoneContextManager`](https://open-telemetry.github.io/opentelemetry-js/classes/_opentelemetry_context_zone_peer_dep.ZoneContextManager.html) is only able to achieve this by using zone.js (see the prior art section).

-- There are a number of use cases for browsers to track the attribution of tasks in the event loop, even though an asynchronous callstack.
+- There are a number of use cases for browsers to track the attribution of event loop tasks through an asynchronous control flow.
 They include:

   - Optimizing the loading of critical resources in web pages requires tracking whether a task is transitively depended on by a critical resource.